 Other Farm Income such as the following:

-• Income from cancellation of debt.
+Income from cancellation of debt.
 Generally, if a debt is cancelled or forgiven, you must include the cancelled amount in income.
-If a Federal agency, financial institution, or credit union cancelled or forgave a debt you owed of $600 or more, it should send you a Form 1099-C, or similar statement, by February 1, 2012, showing the amount of debt cancelled in 2011.
+If a Federal agency, financial institution, or credit union cancelled or forgave a debt you owed of $600 or more, it should send you a Form 1099-C, or similar statement, by February 1 of the following year, showing the amount of debt cancelled.
 However, you may be able to exclude the canceled debt from income.